Education in the United Kingdom: Funding

-In 2015/16, the UK spent £3.2 billion on under-5s education, £27.7 billion on primary education, £38.2 billion on secondary education and £5.9 billion on tertiary education.
+In 2015/16, the UK spent £3.2 billion on early years education, £27.7 billion on primary education, £38.2 billion on secondary education and £5.9 billion on tertiary education.
 In total, the UK spent £83.4 billion on education (includes £8.4 billion on other categories).

 International students

-Schools and universities in Britain are popular destinations for students of other nations.
-The country’s universities and colleges have educated many heads of state and government around the world, rivalled only by the United States.
+Schools and universities in Britain are popular destinations for international students.
+The country's universities and colleges have educated many heads of state and government around the world, rivalled only by the United States.